2019-2020 Issue

 TEDxUTAustin took over the Cockrell School’s Mulva Auditorium for a sold-out event titled “Origins of Tomorrow.”

-Stock art Puerto Rico flag
+Puerto Rico flag blowing in the wind

 A Meeting of Minds an Ocean Apart